GlacierW/MBA/README.md

        inserted to the guest, and thus prevent the interference of malware.

     6. Network Traffic Monitor (NetTraMon)
        The nettramon extension performs monitoring the network traffic of the guest OS.
 This extension provides sniffing, parsing, and filtering packets, and supports protrocols of TCP, UDP and ICMP.
 User can also set files for storing parsed packets according to protocols.

-More features are under development.
+    7. Instruction Tracer (Tracer)
+       The tracer extension supports the runtime instruction trace executed by a subject sample.
+This extension provides user-space/kernel-space tracing instruction tracing functionality

+    8. System Call Tracer (Systrace)
+       The systrace extension provides the system call trace of a subject sample during its runtime phase.

 # Quick Start
 Download MBA source